 - Pallkhi – Traditional Mangalorean cuisine along with North Indian, South Indian as well as Chinese influences.

-- Maharaja – Dessert, Indian, Seafood, also Asian
+- Maharaja – Dessert, Indian, Seafood, and also Asian cuisines

 Hotels and Resorts – Accommodation in Mangalore